-ECW supports partners to create improved learning environments to include all students, offering a wide array of mental health and psychosocial support (MHPSS) services; training for educators to increase their capacity and improve access to education through finances; non-formal educational programmes, remedial classes; and accelerated learning programmes.
+ECW supports partners in Libya to create improved learning environments to include all students, offering a wide array of mental health and psychosocial support (MHPSS) services; training for educators to increase their capacity and improve access to education through finances; non-formal educational programmes, remedial classes; and accelerated learning programmes.
 The programme also works to engage communities to create safer school environments and provide support to help children and adolescents find success and stability.

 - Creating inclusive learning environments.
 Grantees rehabilitate damaged schools to create inclusive learning spaces for pre-primary through secondary schools.
 The programme supports improved water, sanitation and hygiene (WASH) facilities and provides training for educators to increase awareness on the importance of personal hygiene and COVID-19 precautions.

 - Engaging communities.
 Supports the creation of parent teacher associations, with the purpose of increasing community ownership of schools.
 Parents and teachers are trained on how to manage these associations.
 The parent teacher associations launch community awareness campaigns and identify areas of improvement.